golang/mock/README.md

 integrates well with Go's built-in `testing` package, but can be used in other contexts too.

 This project originates from Google's `golang/mock` repo.
-Unfortunately Google no longer maintains this project, and given the heavy usage of gomock project within Uber, we've decided to fork and maintain this going forward at Uber.
+Unfortunately, Google no longer maintains this project, and given the heavy usage of gomock project within Uber, we've decided to fork and maintain this going forward at Uber.

-Contributions are welcome in the form of GitHub issue or PR!
+[Contributions](./CONTRIBUTING.md) are welcome in the form of GitHub issue or PR!

 ## Supported Go Versions